Mayer’s Principles Meets the Lightboard Creating Ultimate Learning

 12. WORKED EXAMPLE PRINCIPLE

-Keep your learning design on track by downloading our Guide to Reducing Cognitive Overload.
+Guide to Reducing Cognitive Overload.

-Poster applying Mayers Multimedia Principles to the Lightboard
+Mayer's Multimedia Principles and the Lightboard